HeitorGonzaga/ui-app/README.md

-# app
+# App Clone UI

-<p>Projeto desenvolvido utilizando framework Flutter.</p>
+<p>Project developed in Flutter.</p>

-<p>Aplicativo desenvolvido com base em layout enviado em grupo do telegram para atender ao desafio do grupo Flutterando( maior comunidade de flutter e dart :)</p>
+<p>Application developed based on a layout sent in a group of the telegram to meet the challenge of the group Flutterando (largest community of flutter and dart :)</p>